This is a summary of the New Zealand government’s policy on whales and whaling.

-This report describes the findings of population monitoring surveys carried out between 2009 and 2012 on the Doubtful Sound and Dusky Sound bottlenose dolphins in Fiordland.
+View reports on health assessments and population monitoring surveys on the Doubtful Sound and Dusky Sound bottlenose dolphins in Fiordland.

 This report documents a trial that was intended to evaluate the efficacy and safety of satellite tagging for potential application to the critically endangered Māui dolphin (Cephalorhynchus hectori maui).

 Review the Department of Conservation's Marine Mammal Action Plan for 2005-2010.

 This brochure opens out into an A2 poster about key marine mammal species and their general distribution around New Zealand.

 This poster has details of the different types of whales, dolphins and seals in New Zealand and where they are found.